clydedacruz/obc-docs/protocol-spec.md

 provided by the application and can be used (as described in Section 4.4), for the latter to implement their own access control mechanisms and roles.

-Finally, contract-users and chain-validator sections provide the key the payload is encrypted with the invoker's key, and the chain encryption key respectively.
+- Finally, contract-users and chain-validator sections provide the key the payload is encrypted with, the invoker's key, and the chain encryption key respectively.
 Upon receiving such transactions, the validators decrypt [code-name]<sub>PK<sub>chain</sub></sub> using the chain-specific secret key SK<sub>chain</sub> and obtain the invoked chain-code identifier.
 Given the latter, validators retrieve from their local storage the chaincode's